r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ## C Obfuscation Technics (c-exe)

-      WARNING: In the follow examples (template.c) are going to be compiled into linux executables files with the help of GCC (Gnu-Cross-Compiler)
+      WARNING: In the follow examples (template.c) its going to be compiled into an linux executable file with the help of GCC (Gnu-Cross-Compiler) to be abble to demonstrate the obfuscation technics discussed in this chapter.

 ![C obfuscation](http://i65.tinypic.com/11kjeqh.png)

-      HINT: #include <windows.h> C lib to template.c if you wish to transform it into an windows executable file (mingw32 compiled).
+      HINT: #include <windows.h> C library to template.c if you wish to transform it into an windows executable file (mingw32 compiled).

 <br /><br />